Baelcorvus/TSL2591-Micropython-I2C-Library-for-pico/README.md

         i2c=machine.I2C(i2c_bus, sda=sdaPIN, scl=sclPIN, freq=400000)
 ```
-This Will define an I2C bus on pin 0 for SDA and pin 1 for SCL.
+This will define an I2C bus on pin 0 for SDA and pin 1 for SCL.
 The actual pins will need to be changed
 to the specifics of your project.
 The i2c_bus will be designated by the pins used.
 A pinout
 of your pico will call the pins sda0 and scl0 for bus 0 and sda1 and scl1 for bus 1